iGriefU/FiniteGroupCalc/README.md

 ___
 ### Preparation:
  * Install the latest version of Python 3
- * Also install the pip package called 'tabulate'
+ * Also install the pip package called 'tabulate':
 '''python
  python -m pip install tabulate
 '''
 ### How to use
 #### python getOrder.py [ma] [groupSize] [number]
  * Use m or a parameter for multiplicative or additive group.